jbinder/trello-json-to-csv/README.md

       -h, --help            show this help message and exit --i input_file        The input file (Trello JSON).
       --o output_file       The output file (CSV).
-      --property_selector regex
+      --field_selector regex
-                            A regex to select all properties of the cards which should be included in the CSV.
+                            A regex to select all fields of the cards which should be included in the CSV.
       --member_filter regex
                             A regex to select usernames for which cards should be included.
 Optional, including cards of all users if